Chełm: World War II

 In 1942, during Operation Reinhard, the highly secretive Bełżec, Treblinka, and the Sobibór extermination camps were built near the forced labor camps.
 Their purpose was to murder all Polish Jews.
 In May 1942, 1000 elderly Chełm Jews were sent to the Sobibór extermination camp where they were immediately murdered.
 In August, 3000 to 4000 more were sent, including most of the children in the ghetto.
 In October, the SS and their Ukrainian auxiliaries rounded up and deported another 2000 to 3000 Jews to Sobibor.
 In November, the remaining Jews were marched to the railway station.
 Most were sent to Sobibor.
 Those in hiding were hunted, and the SS burned several ghetto buildings and killed many people who emerged from hiding.
 Some Jews remained in the ghetto as laborers, but they too were murdered in January 1943.
 There were only an estimated 60 Jews from Chełm who survived the Holocaust.
 Some survivors managed to find shelter in the Chełm Chalk Tunnels.
 However, as many as 400 others who fled to the east at the beginning of the war returned to Chełm but quickly moved on.

-Following the 1941 Operation Barbarossa the Germans established a prisoner-of-war camp in Chełm, called Stalag 319 for the Red Army soldiers captured in eastern Poland and Ukraine or Belarus, on top of prisoners brought in from the West (mostly France) for the total of some 200,000 until July 1944.
-In three years, some 90,000 prisoners lost their lives there.
+Following the 1941 Operation Barbarossa the Germans established the Stalag 319 prisoner-of-war camp in Chełm, in which they imprisoned Soviet, French, British, Italian and other Allied POWs.
+A total of some 200,000 POWs passed through the camp, and some 90,000 died there.
+In May 1944, the camp was relocated to Skierniewice.
 The monument commemorating the victims of Stalag 319 was unveiled in Chełm in May 2009 in the presence of foreign diplomats.

-From 1942 through to 1945, Chełm was one of numerous locations of the Volhynian massacres of Poles by supposed death squads of OUN-UPA and groups of Ukrainian nationalists.
+From 1942 through to 1945, Chełm was one of numerous locations of the Volhynian massacres of Poles by death squads of OUN-UPA and groups of Ukrainian nationalists.
 The city and its environs allegedly witnessed revenge killings as well, between Ukrainians and its Polish self-defence.
-As noted by historians Grzegorz Motyka and Volodymyr Viatrovych, the subject is highly controversial, because in 1944, Roman Shukhevych, leader of OUN-UPA, supposedly issued an order to fabricate proofs of Polish responsibility for war crimes committed there.
+As noted by historians Grzegorz Motyka and Volodymyr Viatrovych, the subject is highly controversial, because in 1944, Roman Shukhevych, leader of OUN-UPA, issued an order to fabricate proofs of Polish responsibility for war crimes committed there.